sourcegraph/learn/posts/how-to-stage-and-unstage-files-in-git.md

 Empty directories can often be useful as temporary storage areas, for example, or as locations for build output.
 A common workaround to include an empty directory in a Git repository is to put a placeholder file inside so that it’s not truly empty.
 By convention, this placeholder is usually named `.gitkeep`.

-You can get a sense of how common this convention is by performing a Sourcegraph cloud search to find the presence of files named `.gitkeep` in many popular open source repositories, as demonstrated by the following search query.
+You can get a sense of how common this convention is by performing a Sourcegraph Cloud search to find the presence of files named `.gitkeep` in many popular open source repositories, as demonstrated by the following search query.

 <SourcegraphSearch query="file:.gitkeep"/>